Create an adventure this half term at Croft Castle

 Croft comes alive in autumn, with burnt oranges, bright yellows and deep reds emerging on the trees around the estate.
-Pop on your walking boots and feel the crunch of autumn leaves underfoot, host a conker match or two and warm up in the tea-room with hearty, harvest-themed recipes.
+Pop on your wellies and feel the crunch of autumn leaves underfoot, host a conker match or two and warm up in the tea-room with a delicious hot chocolate.

 Fishpool Valley is particularly atmospheric during autumn.
 Kick up the fallen leaves along the beech hangar and admire the reflections in one of the seven pools.
-Why not try one of our new walks through the valley or take a look inside the Gothic pumphouse which is now open to visitors for the first time.
-Don't forget to pick up a Picturesque Pocket Guide from Visitor Reception before you go exploring.
+Why not try one of our new walks through the valley or take a look at the current art installation 'All Alone'?

 Croft's estate is also renowned for its ancient trees, which look particularly majestic during autumn, try the ancient tree walk from our parkland map to take them in in all their glory.

 Try making some wild art with fallen leaves in the woodland, build your best den or go on a scavenger hunt and tick off some of your '50 things to do before you're 11¾'.